javascript-tutorial/en.javascript.info/5-network/01-fetch/01-fetch-users/task.md

 Important details:

 1. There should be one `fetch` request per user.
-And requests shouldn't wait for each other.
+2. Requests shouldn't wait for each other.
 So that the data arrives as soon as possible.
-2. If any request fails, or if there's no such user, the function should return `null` in the resulting array.
+3. If any request fails, or if there's no such user, the function should return `null` in the resulting array.